-^{48.} Card (1983) analyzed COLA clauses in Canada over 1968-75 and found that 30 percent of the agreements capped the amount of COLA and in 90 percent of those the cap was reached.
+47 Card (1983) analyzed COLA clauses in Canada over 1968-75 and found that 30 percent of the agreements capped the amount of COLA and in 90 percent of those the cap was reached.

-^{49.} Indexing nominal wages ensures the flexibility of nominal wages but causes rigidity of real wages.
+48 Indexing nominal wages ensures the flexibility of nominal wages but causes rigidity of real wages.
 Accordingly, as shown by Friedman (1974), Gray (1976), and Fischer (1977b), indexation can only achieve macroeconomic stability when nominal shocks are more prevalent than real shocks.
-For example, in Brazil during the 1960s and early 1970s, when nominal shocks led to persistently high inflation, it is understood that the indexation of nominal wages and government bonds led to high rates of economic growth by suppressing capital outflows and encouraging the accumulation of savings and capital (see, for example, Dornbusch [1997]).
+For example, in Brazil during the 1960s and early 1970s, when nominal shocks led to persistently high inflation, it is understood that the indexation of nominal wages and government bonds led to high rates of economic growth by suppressing capital outflows and encouraging the accumulation of savings and capital (see, for example, Dornbusch, 1997).
 During the two oil shocks in the 1970s following that, the countries where the indexation of nominal wages was more common were less able to adjust real wages, and experienced more serious stagflation (for details, see Bruno and Sachs [1985]).

-This lack of full indexation of nominal wages to prices in COLA agreements in the United States can be attributed to recognition by both labor and management of these disadvantages to indexation and the need to leave firms with some room to adjust real wages in response to real shocks.
+wages in response to real shocks.
 Regarding this point, Shiller (1997), a proponent of making greater use of indexation, noted the possibility that "the aversion to wage indexation currently expressed by firms when negotiating with labor might be interpreted as a recognition of the importance of applying a little 'grease' to the wheels of the labor market.
 Some obfuscation of the stark realities may help people to accept changes in real income more easily."

-2. The relation between indexation and the inflation rate
+2. The Relation between Indexation and the Inflation Rate

-Appendix Figure 1 plots the percentage of employees covered by COLA agreements (the COLA coverage rate) at U.S. firms with at least 1,000 employees and the rate of inflation.
+Figure A-1 plots the percentage of employees covered by COLA agreements (the COLA coverage rate) at US firms with at least 1,000 employees and the rate of inflation.
 As seen in the figure, indexation has been widely used only during periods of relatively high inflation.
-It is evident that the COLA coverage rate was high from the mid-1970s until the mid-1980s, when inflation was high, but low during other periods.
+It is evident that the COLA coverage rate was high from the mid 1970s until the mid 1980s, when inflation was high, but low during other periods.
 Between 1968 and 1995, the correlation between the COLA coverage rate and the inflation rate was high at 0.66.

-One conceivable reason that the incidence of nominal wage indexation based on COLA clauses declines as the inflation rate gets lower is that the need for nominal wage indexation under low inflation becomes small because volatility in the inflation rate is small.50 Since there is greater inflation uncertainty during periods of high inflation, employees may use nominal wage indexation to protect against reductions in real wages brought by unexpected inflation.51 Under low inflation, however, nominal shocks are less likely to occur, and therefore there is little need for nominal wage indexation.
+One conceivable reason that the incidence of nominal wage indexation based on COLA clauses declines as the inflation rate gets lower is that the need for nominal wage indexation under low inflation becomes small because volatility in the inflation rate is small.49 Since there is greater inflation uncertainty during periods of high inflation, employees may use nominal wage indexation to protect against reductions in real wage brought by unexpected inflation.50 Under low inflation, however, nominal shocks are less likely to occur, and therefore there is little need for nominal wage indexation.
 In this case, it is easier for firms to respond to real shocks if they do not adopt nominal wage indexation.